 I learned from my parents - a police officer and a nurse - that we can only be better when we work together.
 I am committed to working with my colleagues in City Hall and up the street on Beacon Hill to press for a Boston that serves everyone.
 We should not be constrained by what has been and not be afraid to challenge the status quo.

-2020 has brought into sharp focus a reality that many have faced for decades - that opportunity is not given equally and, as progressive as Boston may be, we still have a long way to go.
-But the past year has brought us to a crossroad - we can continue on the same path or chart a new one to the future.
+2020 has brought into sharp focus a reality that many have faced for decades - that opportunity is not given equally and we still have a long way to go.
+The past year has brought us to a crossroads - we can continue on the same path or chart a new one to the future.
 I’m running for office because I have a fundamentally different view of the changes our community needs than the person currently in this role.
 I believe that the City Council should be here to push for structural change.
 And that's why I want to be your city councilor.

 To be a voice for institutional change.
 To listen to my neighbors, hear your concerns, and understand your needs.
 To be open and accessible, transparent and accountable.
 To be your voice in City Hall.

 I'm excited for everything that we can do for Boston, together.